jillesvangurp/www.jillesvangurp.com/_posts/2013-04-06-jsonj-revisited.md

 Another change is that a lot of the specialized methods in the three classes are now part of the JsonElement API.
 Using them on an object of the wrong type will result in an exception.
 However, not having to check whether a JsonElement is actually a JsonPrimitive before you call asDouble on it is very helpful.

-Another thing that I worked on was making jsonj more memory friendly by representing strings (values and object keys) using utf-8 byte arrays and using my <a href="https://github.com/jillesvangurp/efficientstring">EfficientString</a> project for handling object keys.
+Another thing that I worked on was making jsonj more memory friendly by representing strings (values and object keys) using utf-8 byte arrays and using my [EfficientString](https://github.com/jillesvangurp/efficientstring) project for handling object keys.
 The reason I did this is because I use jsonj for a lot for data processing as well.
 Some of these jobs are pretty memory intensive because caching large amounts of data in memory helps speed things up considerably (as opposed to looking them up in a database).
 This change dramatically reduced the memory used by jsonj and allows me to cache much more data.

 <b>Jruby and JsonJ</b>

 I currently use jsonj in a mixed Java and Jruby project.
 The problem with that is that on the jruby side, you actually want to convert things to normal ruby data structures.
-So, today I created a new github project called <a href="https://github.com/jillesvangurp/jsonj-integration">jsonj-integration</a>.
+So, today I created a new github project called [jsonj-integration](https://github.com/jillesvangurp/jsonj-integration).

 This is a jruby project that adds functions to the Hash, List ruby classes as well as the java JsonObject, and JsonArray classes. to These functions include some obvious ones: toJsonJ does what you would expect on any ruby hash or list.
 Likewise, toRuby does the reverse on JsonObjects and JsonArrays.
 I also threw in a to_s method that calls toString, which serializes to String.
 Finally, it also adds implementations for [] to JsonObject and JsonArray as well as a << method to JsonArray.
 This means you can pretty much treat those objects as if they are hashes and lists without actually converting them.

 This makes the integration seemless and allows me to parse data coming via the API in our Sinatra based API layer, hand it off to a Java service class, take the JsonJ object that comes back and return that from the API as json.
 All with a minimum of fuss.

-If you are interested, JsonJ is available in my <a href="http://www.jillesvangurp.com/2013/02/27/maven-and-my-github-projects/">maven repository</a> and you can get <a href="http://rubygems.org/gems/jsonj-integration">jsonj-integration from rubygems</a>.
+If you are interested, JsonJ is available in my [maven repository](https://www.jillesvangurp.com/2013/02/27/maven-and-my-github-projects/) and you can get [jsonj-integration from rubygems](http://rubygems.org/gems/jsonj-integration).